magento/devdocs/src/guides/v2.3/config-guide/varnish/use-varnish-esi.md

 ---
 group: configuration-guide
-title: Varnish ESI Block
+title: Varnish ESI block
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/magento-optimization-service
 ---

-Edge Side Includes (ESI) are special directives to include web pages in other web pages.
+Edge Side Includes (ESI) are special directives that you can use to include web pages in other web pages.

 An example: